Chennai: Parts of city to face disruption in electricity today

 As per a press release given by the company, the following neighbourhoods in Chennai will be affected:

-- Poombuhar: Thenpalani Nagar, Venkateshwara Nagar, Rajan Nagar, Subramaniapuram and surrounding areas

-- Adyar: VGP Parts – I, II; Uthandi, Eden Garden, Ranganathan Avenue, Rajan Garden, ECR Main Road, Parts of Velachery, Vijaya Nagar, CLRI, West Canal Bank, Gandhi Mandapam Road, AGS Colony, Rukmani Road, Kamaraj Nagar, Bethel Nagar, Cholamandala Nagar, Barathiyar Nagar, Thiruvanmiyur and surrounding areas

-- Thirumullaivoyal: Siva Sankarapuram, Jag Nagar, Thendral Nagar, Pathmavathi Nagar and Moorthy Street

-- IT Corridor: Thalambur Village, Natham Village, New Kumaran Nagar, Nehru Nagar, MGR Nagar, Perungudi Burma Colony and surrounding areas
+- Avadi: JB Nagar, Power Line Road, Ganapathy Nagar, Pirunthavan and surrounding areas

-- Porur: Mangadu, Paraniputhur, Ayyapanthangal, Poonamallee, Kumananchavadi, Kundrathur, Nazzarathpet and surrounding areas

-- KK Nagar: Bharathi Street, Ganganagr, Meenakshi Nagar, Choolaimedu, Annaji Nagar, New Colony, Fathima Nagar and surrounding areas
+- Madhavaram: KKR Nagar, Ambedkar Nagar, Thiruvalluvar Street, Anna Nagar, Sathyaraj Nagar and surrounding areas

-- Guindy: Alandur, Adambakkam, Ramapuram, Nandambakkam, Mugalivakkam, Nanganallur, Moovarsampet, Guindy, Rajbhavan and surrounding areas
+- Anna Salai: Arunachalam Street, Police Quarters, Chindatripet, South Coovam Road, LGN Road, Ramasamy Street and surrounding areas

+- Mylapore: Irusappa, Devaraj Mudhali, JJ Khan, Surappan, Rehaja Complex, Karpagam Avenue – 1st , 2nd and 3rd Streets; Balaji Nagar, Parts of CIT Colony 1st Street Main Road, Triplicane High Road, Dr. Besant Road, Sivaraman Street, Haddaows Road, Thirumurthy Nagar, Nungambakkam High Road, Kareem Subedhar Street and surrounding areas

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines